 REPORTING OF MONITORING RESULTS AND OTHER INFORMATION: The reporting requirements are given in Part 8.4 of the permit Routine reporting of monitoring results and other information will be on an annual basis, with reports due no later than February 19 of each year.
 Each report is to be for the previous calendar year and shall contain all the sewage sludge related information that the permit requires to be recorded for the year.
 The report shall include all of the monitoring results, the required information on pathogen requirements, vector attraction reduction requirements, management practices, land application sites (including amounts of sewage sludge applied), and site restrictions, and the required signed certification statements.
 The EPA presently does not have a standard form for reporting sewage sludge monitoring results or other information required by the permit to be reported.
 It was decided that unless otherwise approved by the permit issuing authority, the permittee shall submit the report on letter size (8.5" x 11") paper.
 Monitoring results may be reported in the testing laboratory=s normal format, and may be photocopies of the laboratory reports.
 This would be convenient for small facilities/operations that do not have much data to report and have limited staff for preparing reports.
-The permittee may enter as much of the information as appropriate into the EPA=s Biosolids Data Management System (BDMS) computer program and submit hard (printed) copies of the report.
-This would be convenient for facilities/operations that have lots of information to report and a significant amount of the information can be entered into BDMS.
-It is intended that the reporting requirements of this permit may be changed without going to public notice if the EPA develops other procedures for submitting reports (e.g., electronic format).
-Along with the report from the BDMS program, it would be necessary to submit the appropriate signed certification statements and other information that cannot be entered into the BDMS program.
-The BDMS program may be downloaded from the Region 8 Biosolids Management Program=s WEB page.
-The URL for the BDMS is http://www.epa.gov/region08/biosolids/.

 The reports are to be signed in accordance with the Signatory Requirements given in Part 10.7 of the permit and submitted to the Region and to the State or applicable tribe.